 Guidebook For a definitive list of all the climbs and boulder problems at Portobello see the SMC published Lowland Outcrops guidebook.
 Included on this page are details of most of the routes I have done.

 Dangers This is a greywacke sea cliff with several areas of dubious rock, lots of fragile flaky holds and for the same reason the protection is not always reliable.
 It's definitely sound advice to place more protection than usual to guard against a fragile hold snapping and /or a fragile runner placement bursting.
-Many of the routes are tidal and require low tide and/or calm seas to be climbable.
+Some of the routes are tidal and require low tide and/or calm seas to be climbable.
 This is a very open stretch of coast so much of the crag will be hazardous in big seas and is open to rapid weather changes.

 From north to south the main climbing areas are:-

 Unknown climbers on Happy Man, Sea Buttress

-A nice, small, south facing area, somewhat overlooked by the guidebook.
+A nice, small, south facing area, somewhat overlooked by the SMC guidebook.
 Primrose Inlet is not affected by seabirds and not affected much by the tide either.
 Primrose Inlet lies about 300m north of the main cliff.
-From the parking area, follow the wall out towards the sea north of the beach, cross over or through the gate, walk around the top of the first inlet (Slab Bay) then immediately head down towards the sea to this narrow inlet.
+From the parking area, follow the wall out towards the sea north of the beach, cross over or through the gate, walk around the top of the first (dry) inlet (Slab Bay) then immediately head down towards the sea to this narrow inlet.
 It is easily missed if you are walking northwards and is also not as far north as marked in the guidebook.
 Descent to the bottom of the routes is straightforward.